rapidsai/deployment/source/tools/kubernetes/dask-operator.md

 This example shows using a `ClusterIP` service which will not expose the Dask cluster outside of Kubernetes.
 If you prefer you could set this to
 [`LoadBalancer`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) or [`NodePort`](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) to make this externally accessible.

-It has a `selector` that matches the scheduler pod and the same ports configured.
+It has a `selector` that matches the scheduler Pod and the same ports configured.

 ### Accessing your Dask cluster